All Episodes

 Whatever I do, and since I am not a mistake, there will not be any mistakes unless engineering screws up.

-Telephone number 800 282-2882, email address rush at EIBNet.com.
+Telephone number 800-282-2882, email address rush at EIBnet.com.

-Now, Snerdley reports getting a lot of phone calls from people who remember that they thought the president was going to veto the campaign finance bill and didn't, and he sent it up Supreme Court, let the Supreme Court fix it, and the Supreme Court authorized it.
+Now, Snerdley reports getting a lot of phone calls from people who remember that they thought the president was going to veto the campaign finance bill and didn't.

-And we get saddled with it.
+And we got saddled with it.

-And as I pointed out yesterday in a brilliant morning update, all that campaign for reform did was get Republicans out of office.
+And as I pointed out yesterday in a brilliant morning update, all that campaign reform did was get Republicans out of office.

 Excuse me.